Standing 84m high, the tallest structure on the port of Piraeus and the second tallest building in Greece underwent a dynamic facade refurbishment.

 2024 Excellence in Coated-Metal Buildings — Architectural Awards

 A shading structure consisting of vertical and horizontal overhangs encloses the tower.
 Each vertical fin is horizontally displaced from one floor to the next, creating a spring pattern that wraps around the building.
 The pattern appears to gently slide from one facade to another, with the resulting visual effect of the facade wrapping around the tower like an immense piece of fabric.
-This dynamic pattern appears different from various locations, creating a rich visual experience that is constantly transforming, depending on where one is standing.
+This dynamic pattern appears different from various locations, creating a rich visual experience that is constantly transforming depending on where you’re standing.

 To further emphasise the movement of the facade, the vertical fins rotate as they rise toward the top of the structure.
 The rotation of fins is designed to optimise the shading performance of the building and amplify the panoramic views the property offers.

 The design of the facade overhang system is a result of an ambitious sustainability and energy conservation strategy.
-Following a meticulous solar study, the vertical and horizontal louvers of the tower have been calibrated to reduce solar gain on the facade by 50%, resulting in a 20% reduction of the overall energy demand of the building.
+Following a meticulous solar study, the vertical and horizontal louvers of the tower were calibrated to reduce solar gain on the facade by 50%, resulting in a 20% reduction of the overall energy demand of the building.
 Additionally, 200 tonnes of glass were recycled in the process.